LeToNode/Play2.0-CN-doc/gettingStarted/Installing.md

 $ git clone git://github.com/playframework/Play20.git
 ```

-Then enter into `Play20/framework` and launch the `build` script to enter teh sbt build console:
+Then enter into `Play20/framework` and launch the `build` script to enter the sbt build console:

 ```bash
 $ cd Play20/framework